SparklyPower/SparklyPaper/README.md

 * Lazily create `LootContext` for criterions (Merged in [Paper #9969](https://github.com/PaperMC/Paper/pull/9969))
   * For each player on each tick, enter block triggers are invoked, and these create loot contexts that are promptly thrown away since the trigger doesn't pass the predicate.
   * To avoid this, we now lazily create the LootContext if the criterion passes the predicate AND if any of the listener triggers require a loot context instance.
+* Remove unnecessary durability check in `ItemStack#isSimilar(...)` (Merged in [Paper #9979](https://github.com/PaperMC/Paper/pull/9979))
+  * I know that this looks like a stupid optimization that doesn't do anything, but hear me out: `getDurability()` ain't free, when you call `getDurability()`, it calls `getItemMeta()`, which then allocates a new `ItemMeta` or clones the current item's item meta.
+  * However, this means that we are unnecessarily allocating useless `ItemMeta` objects if we are comparing two items, or one of the two items, that don't have any durability, and this impact can be noticed if one of your plugins has a `canHoldItem` function that checks if a inventory can hold an item.
+  * To avoid this, we can just... not check for the item's durability!
+Don't worry, the durability of the item is checked when it checks if both item metas are equal.
+  * This is a leftover from when checking for the item's durability was "free" because the durability was stored in the `ItemStack` itself, this [was changed in Minecraft 1.13](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/commits/f8b2086d60942eb2cd7ac25a2a1408cb790c222c#src/main/java/org/bukkit/inventory/ItemStack.java).
+  * (The reason I found out that this had a performance impact was because the `getDurability()` was using 0.08ms each tick according to spark... yeah, sadly it ain't a super big crazy optimization, the performance impact would be bigger if you have more plugins using `isSimilar(...)` tho)

 We attempt to upstream everything that we know helps performance and makes the server go zoom, and not stuff that we only *hope* that it improves performance.
 I'm still learning after all. :)